QuentinRa/blog.quentinra.dev/operating-systems/networking/knowledge/_old.md

 **Local Area Network** (LAN, `réseau domestique`) is a network established within a limited area, such as your home.

-**Router**: a device usually connecting a LAN network, with a WAN network.
-It does "routing", meaning selecting the route/path that packets will take to arrive at the destination.

-**Hub/Switch**: a device which can be connected to usually at least 4, and up to 64 devices, using Ethernet.
-They are receiving packets from others hosts, and they handle the delivery of packets while ensuring that they are received in the right order, and are not corrupted.

 <details class="details-n">
 <summary><b>Ethernet</b>: a cable to connect a device to a Hub/Switch.</summary>